 Looking for fun things to do in Las Vegas for couples?
 We’ve put together some of the best Las Vegas attractions besides drinking and gambling.
-Although, we do mention some spots you should check out on the Strip.
-This article focuses on unique Vegas activities that you can enjoy with your significant other!
-Take advantage of the best hiking spots, museums, shops, shows and more!
-Let us be your guide to planning the perfect couples trip to Vegas.
+We’ll help you find the coolest things to do in Las Vegas.
+Including unique Vegas activities, you won’t find elsewhere!
+Let us help you plan the perfect couples trip to Vegas.

 Table of Contents